anatolmanoila/sample_app/README.md

 # Ruby on Rails: sample application

 This is a sample application.
-Details later...